simplenote-vim/simplenote.vim/README.md

     :Simplenote -u

 updates the content of the current note with the content of the current buffer.
+It will use Simplenote's merge functionality to merge in any remote changes that have been made as well.
 The buffer write command `:w` is also mapped to update the current note.

+To display the current version of a note use:

+    :Simplenote -v

+If you want to retrieve a specific version of a note use:

+    :Simplenote -v X

+where X is an integer.
+To restore that version of a note you would just use `:Simplenote -u`.
+To get back to the most recent version of a note use:

+    :Simplenote -V

-If you want to delete the note, execute
+Therefore you can also use `:Simplenote -V` when no local changes have been made to pull in the most recent changes from the remote note.
+To delete the note, execute

     :Simplenote -d